Illinois–Indiana rivalry: Men's basketball

 Illinois and Indiana first met on January 20, 1906, with an Illinois victory, 27–24.
-Since the two teams are both in the Big Ten Conference, they meet at least once a season.
 The location of the game alternates between Simon Skjodt Assembly Hall in Bloomington and the State Farm Center, formerly Assembly Hall, in Champaign.
 There have been a total of five overtime games in this series.

 In mid-1980s Indiana head coach Bob Knight brought allegations to the NCAA that Illinois assistant coaches had acted improperly in the recruitment of Lowell Hamilton.
 Hamilton was the focus of a recruiting competition between Illinois and Indiana, and while the allegations of improper conduct were unfounded by the NCAA, the controversy had some level of impact on the games at the time.On March 10, 1991, after an Indiana victory in Champaign, a profanity-laced shouting match between Knight and Fighting Illini coach Lou Henson erupted outside the team locker rooms.
 The incident started when Knight left the Assembly Hall court with seven seconds remaining in the game, skipping the traditional postgame handshake while laughing and waving to the Illinois crowd.
 This incident enraged Henson to the point of confronting Knight outside of the locker room.
 Henson's anger continued as he spoke out against Knight at the postgame press conference.

 "What do you expect out of Knight?
 He`s a classic bully.
 I was in the (Indiana) locker room, he jumped on me and I wanted him to come outside.
 He intimidates the Big 10 office; he tries to intimidate everybody.
 His entire life is based on intimidation, but the big bully won`t intimidate me."